noborus/ov/README.md

 # Oviewer

-Oviewer is a feature rich pager.
+Oviewer is a feature rich terminal pager.

+## feature

 * Better support for unicode and wide width.
 * Support for compressed files (gzip, bzip2, zstd, lz4, xz).